-In Why Creativity and Travel are the Perfect Pair, we explored one of the psychological benefits of travel – enhanced creativity.
+In How Travel Helps Boost Creativity, we explored one of the psychological benefits of travel – enhanced creativity.
 It is well documented that new experiences help to build our creative thinking capacity.
 I’m a huge proponent of travel as the ultimate, all-encompassing, dive-in-the-deep-end of new experience.
-Its immersion in new sights, sounds, smells, textures, ideas and lifestyles are a fantastic trigger for making creative connections.
+Its immersion in new sights, sounds, smells, textures, ideas and cultures are a fantastic trigger for making creative connections.
 However most of us can’t be gallivanting around the world all of the time, so how do we work new experiences into our everyday?
 Here are a few ideas and ways I ensure my brain is working out in the creative gym every day.

 8 new experiences to have at home